khanduulga/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page cousing of Twitter.
+Tweeter is a simple, single-page cousin of Twitter.

 Tweet, Tweet, Tweet